Retail CAM Reconciliation: Anchor Exclusions and Cost Pools

 - The fund should have its own accounting, not commingled with operating expenses

-- Marketing costs should never appear in the CAM reconciliation
+- Marketing costs should not also appear in the CAM reconciliation

 When Marketing Is Part of the CAM Pool

 Some leases include "promotional expenses" within the broader operating expense definition.
-In this case, center-wide marketing costs flow through CAM.
+In that case, center-wide marketing costs may flow through CAM.
 The risk is that tenant-specific advertising or landlord brand marketing gets coded to the same GL account, inflating the recoverable pool.

 - Holiday decorations for common areas